jumptrading/influx-spout/README.md

 ### Listener

-The listener is responsible for receiving InfluxDB line protocol measurements on a UDP port, batching them and sending them on to a single NATS topic.
+The listener is responsible for receiving InfluxDB line protocol measurements on a UDP port, batching them and sending them on to a single NATS subject.
 In typical deployments, a single listener will exist but it is possible to run multiple listeners.